 See specific instructions for setting up sync with Craft here.

 How syncing works

 Once you've set up InVision Sync, just create a new prototype on the website, or a new folder inside your InVision folder.
 Inside there you should see a few automatically created folders:

 - Screens: This is where you'll place your prototype screens (PNG, JPG, or GIF)

-- You can create your own subfolders in the Assets folder to sync any other prototype-related files.
+- Assets: You can create your own subfolders in the Assets folder to sync any other prototype-related files.
 Note that folders (including subfolders) can’t be nested.

 If your collaborators use InVision sync, prototype folders will automatically appear in their InVision folder, listed under the prototype owner's email address.
 Collaborators who don't use sync can still access prototypes from the prototype page on the web.